|Anthropology and Architectural History 3603/7603||Place: Campbell Hall 107|

-Each student is responsible for one presentation in which he or she shares the results of one of the projects with the class.
+Each undergraduate student is responsible for on in-class presentation on one project.
 We will divide the projects up on the first day of class.
-Presentations should be 20-30 minutes in length.
+Graduate students will do three presntations, one on each project.
+Presentations should be 15-20 minutes in length.

-There will be occasional short homework assignments (in addition to the reading).
+There will be more-or-less weekly Problem Sets.
 These are designed to ensure that you are mastering the analytical and technical skills that you will need to complete the projects successfully.

 Doing well on the class projects requires integrating archaeological data with theoretical ideas, analytical techniques, and historical information from the reading and lectures.
 There is no way you will be able to be able to grasp the ideas, learn the techniques, digest the history, do the analysis, and write it all up in the week before the project is due.
 Success requires that you do not miss any classes; come to class having mastered the reading for that week; if you do not understand something we cover in class, ask immediately.